resourcesync/source-framework/README.md

 ### i05 Executor
 Component capable of yielding resourcelists or changelists, resourcedumps or changedumps.
+The `Executor` stages a ResourceSync execution:
+* Start processing
+* Prepare metadata directory
+* Generate ResourceSync documents
+* (Pack resources) (Only needed for dump variants.)
+* Post process ResourceSync documents
+* Create indexes (if applicable)
+* Create/update capability list
+* Create/update description
+* End processing

 __Required interfaces:__
-* IGenerate, source of applicable resource metadata items
+* `IGenerate` - Source of applicable resource metadata items.
-* IXml, for producing sitemaps, xml streams/files
+* `IXml` - For producing sitemaps, xml streams/files
-* IParas, source of validated parameters, derived parameters
+* `IParas` - Source of validated parameters, derived parameters

 __Provided interface:__
-* IExcecute, executing a specific resourcesync run
+* `IExcecute` - Execute a specific resourcesync run.

 ### i06 Sender

-Provides logistics for resourcesync metadata and resources after an execution run.
+Provides logistic services for handling resourcesync metadata and resources after an execution.
+After a successful ResourceSync execution several scenarios are possible:
+* Resources and ResourceSync metadata are already under the document root of a web server.
+Synchronization was done 'in situ'.
+No further action is needed.
+* Local copy.
+Resources are on the same machine as the web server, but published resources have to be moved/copied under the document root of the web server.
+* Remote copy.
+Resources and metadata are on a different machine then the web server.
+Resources and metadata have to be moved by means of secure copy protocol.
+* Trigger.
+Resources and metadata are on a file sync like [ownCloud](https://owncloud.org/) and a share is mounted on the web server machine.
+Trigger a process on the web server machine that will copy resources/metadata from the mounted share to the document root.
+* Zip.
+Pack resources and metadata in a zip-file that can be handed to a systems admin.

 __Required interface:__
-* IParas, source of validated parameters, derived parameters
+* `IParas` - Source of validated parameters, derived parameters.

 __Provided interface:__
-* ISend, move/copy/send resourcesync metadata files and/or resources to the document root of a web server
+* `ISend` - Move/copy/send resourcesync metadata files and/or resources to the
+document root of a web server.

 ### i07 Select

-Select resources
+Select resources.

 ### i08 Gate

-Filter resources
+Filter resources.
+Pluggable.
+Scenarios where intricate selecting or filtering of resources is needed.
+Examples: Only schema-valid xml resources must be published.
+Resources that contain certain key words must be grouped in sets under different capability lists.
+Metadata on the resource in a database is decisive for publishing the resource. etc.

+The generic framework should facilitate a plugin mechanism for `Selectors` and `Gates`.

 ## Variability Model